rudi-q/glucose_media_player/README.md

 ### Advanced Features

+- **Subtitle Support**:
+  - Automatically loads .srt files in the same folder as the video
+  - Manually load subtitle files from anywhere
+  - Toggle subtitles on/off during playback (C/S keys)
 - **Timeline Scrubbing**: Hover over the progress bar to see video preview thumbnails
 - **Audio Device Selection**: Click the audio device icon to switch between output devices
 - **Volume Popup**: Click the volume icon for a vertical volume slider